Key differences between deeds and agreements

 Stamp duty may be payable on the execution of a deed.
 Consider seeking specialist tax advice.

-The execution block provides for the individual who is executing the deed to have their signature witnessed.
-The witness must be present when the deed is executed, whether or not electronic signatures are used.
+The execution block available in the G+T Execution App provides for an individual who is executing the deed in their personal capacity to have their signature witnessed.
+The witness must be present, either in person or (in some jurisdictions) virtually using a real time audio visual technology, when the deed is executed, whether or not electronic signatures are used.

-The execution block has been drafted so that it complies with the laws relating to execution of deeds by an individual in all states and territories in Australia.
-While witnessing is not strictly necessary under the laws of Victoria or Queensland, it is recommended that the requirement not be removed for Victoria or Queensland, as witnessing serves an evidentiary as well as a legal purpose.
-Witnessing is necessary in all other states and territories as a matter of statute as opposed to the common law – see Brown v Tavern Operator Pty Ltd [2018] NSWSC 1290.
+The execution block available in the G+T Execution App has been drafted so that it complies with the laws relating to execution of deeds by an individual in all States and Territories in Australia.
+While witnessing of an individual’s signature is not strictly necessary under the laws of Victoria or Queensland, it is recommended that witnessing also be used for individuals signing deeds governed by the laws of Victoria or Queensland.
+Witnessing serves an evidentiary as well as a legal purpose.

 Where a person is required to witness signatures on a deed, the witness must not be a party to the deed.
-Ideally a witness should not be a representative, relative or employee of a party to the deed.
+Ideally a witness should not be a representative, relative, or employee of a party to the deed.

 Disclaimer